haarisurrahman2017-wq/gestura-app/README.md

 ## License

-This project is licensed under the MIT License.
+This project is a open source anybody can acess and develop it for their personal needs.

 ---